My Philly Cranksgiving Winning Strategy

 Tire pressure: 110 PSI front, 120 PSI rear, divided by the tire width in inches.
 This is 2750 PSI front, 3000 PSI rear, divided by the tire width in mm.
 Or 110% of the tires' maximum rated pressure.
 (Exceed maximum rated pressure only at your own risk, even though I do this for heavy weight hauling.)
 Whichever is lower.
 Go for a little more (at your own risk if exceeding manufacturer ratings) if you are heavy or your load will be especially heavy.
 I used less in 2022, 45 front low 50s rear with 26x2.0 tires, but I could have used 55 PSI in both tires and gone slightly faster.

-The 2022 second place bike that could have won
+The 2022 and 2024second place bike that could have won

 How much weight to expect to carry